OzgurEA/Data-Analyst-Projects/README.md

 # Data-Analyst-Projects
 I'm gonna be a data analyst.
 I'm working on it.
 And these repositories are where I share my work.
-I'm gonna be a data analyst.
-I'm working on it.
-And these repositories are where I share my work.
 I am a new data analyst.
 So my work may seem simple for now.
 But I'm trying to deepen it more and more every day.
 As my first project, I wanted to start with nba and basketball, which is also my field of interest.